Feast of the Ass

-The Feast of the Ass (Festum Asinorum, asinaria festa; Fête de l'âne) is a medieval, Christian feast observed on 14 January, celebrating the Flight into Egypt.
-It was originally celebrated primarily in France, as a by-product of the Feast of Fools celebrating the donkey-related stories in the Bible, in particular the donkey bearing the Holy Family into Egypt after Jesus's birth.
+The Feast of the Ass (Festum Asinorum, asinaria festa; Fête de l'âne) is a medieval Christian feast observed on 14 January, celebrating the flight into Egypt.
+It was originally celebrated primarily in France, as a by-product of the Feast of Fools celebrating the donkey-related stories in the Bible, in particular the donkey bearing the Holy Family into Egypt after Jesus' birth.

 History

-This feast may represent a Christian adaptation of the pagan feast, Cervulus, integrating it with the donkey in the nativity story.
+This feast may represent a Christian adaptation of the pagan feast Cervulus, integrating it with the donkey in the nativity story.
 In connection with the biblical stories, the celebration was first observed in the 11th century, inspired by the pseudo-Augustinian Sermo contra Judaeos c.
 6th century.

 In the second half of the 15th century, the feast disappeared gradually, along with the Feast of Fools, which was stamped out around the same time.
 It was not considered as objectionable as the Feast of Fools.

 Practices

 A girl and a child on a donkey would be led through town to the church, where the donkey would stand beside the altar during the sermon.